batcholi/XenonCode/README.md

 - All functions, including timers, are executed atomically, preventing any data-race
 - Function arguments are always passed by copy, a function CANNOT modify the variables placed in its argument list
 - Trailing functions DO modify the value of the leading variable
-- Variable assignments always copy the value
+- Variable assignments always copy the value for generic types
+- Implementation-defined objects are always passed by reference
+- Implementation-defined objects cannot be copied unless the implementation provides that functionality through a device function
-- Divisions by zero result in the value zero.
+- Divisions by zero results in the value zero.
 It is at the responsibility of the user to make sure to account for it.

 ### Basic rules
 - Variables may be declared using `var` and optionally assigned an initial value otherwise the generic default is used (0 for number and "" for text)
+- Object variables must be assigned upon declaration using a constructor or a device function that returns an object of that type
 - Starting a statement with a varialbe name (starting with `$`) means that we are modifying its value
 - If the next word following a variable assignment is `=`, then the following expression's result is going to be assigned as its value
 - If the next word following a variable assignment is a dot and a function, this function call is considered a trailing function
-- Calling a trailing function DOES modify the value of the leading variable wich is also used as the function's first argument which must be omitted from the argument list
+- Calling a trailing function DOES modify the value of the leading variable wich is also used as the function's first argument which must be omitted from the argument list when calling it
-- Starting a statement with a function name (starting with `@` for user-defined functions) means that we are calling this function
+- Starting a statement with a function name (starting with `@` for user-defined functions) means that we are calling this function and discarding its return value
-- Calling a function will NEVER modify the value of any of its arguments passed within parenthesis
+- Calling a function will NEVER modify the value of any of its generic-typed arguments passed within parenthesis, generic types are always passed by copy
 - Anything in parenthesis that is not preceeded by a function name is considered a separate expression, inner left-most expressions are computed first
 - Typical rules apply for mathematical precedence of operators